Alumni Achievement Awards

 Recognizing Outstanding Alumni

-A cornerstone Dakota Days event, the Unleash Your Legacy Alumni Achievement Awards celebrates outstanding alumni for their personal and professional achievements, service within their communities, and loyalty to USD.
-Honorees are recognized in the following four categories: Emerging Leader, Service to the University, Public Service and Professional Achievement.
+A cornerstone Dakota Days event, the Unleash Your Legacy Alumni Achievement Awards celebrates outstanding alumni for their personal and professional achievements, service within their communities and loyalty to USD.
+Honorees are recognized in four categories: Emerging Leader, Service to the University, Public Service and Professional Achievement.

-EMERGING LEADER: Recognition will honor an alum that best exemplifies leadership in public service or professional accomplishment.
+EMERGING LEADER: Recognition will honor an alum who best exemplifies leadership in public service or professional accomplishment.
 Eligible nominees include alumni who have graduated from USD within the past 10 years.

-PUBLIC SERVICE: Recognition will honor an alum that best exemplifies leadership in public service or community service in the spirit of volunteerism.
-Service is considered based on the breadth and depth of the service and in the context of the commitment to lifelong service engagement.
+PUBLIC SERVICE: Recognition will honor an alum who best exemplifies leadership in public service or community service in the spirit of volunteerism.
+Consideration for this category is based on the breadth and depth of the service and in the context of the commitment to lifelong service engagement.

-PROFESSIONAL ACHIEVEMENT: Recognition considers the alum’s record of professional and career service at the local, state, national or international level.
-The award honors the alum who has distinguished himself or herself through meritorious service to the profession itself and/or society through demonstrating the university’s liberal arts values such as critical thinking, diversity and inclusion, and communication.
+PROFESSIONAL ACHIEVEMENT: Recognition will honor an alum’s record of professional and career service at the local, state, national or international level.
+This award honors an alum who has distinguished himself or herself through meritorious service to the profession itself and/or society through demonstrating the university’s liberal arts values such as critical thinking, diversity and inclusion, and communication.